-- Governing application of revenue and expenses related to participating / non-participating policy", the Company is required to set aside special reserve for dividend participation based on income before tax and dividend.
+- k The Company sells participating life insurance policy.
+According to the "Rule Governing application of revenue and expenses related to participating / non-participating policy", the Company is required to set aside special reserve for dividend participation based on income before tax and dividend.
 On the date of declaration, dividend should be withdrawn from this account.
-The excess dividend should be accounted as special reserve for dividend risks. - The net impact from first adoption of fair value in subsequent measurement has been appropriated into dividend reserve for participating policy which relates to investment property.
+The excess dividend should be accounted as special reserve for dividend risks. - 1 The net impact from first adoption of fair value in subsequent measurement has been appropriated into dividend reserve for participating policy which relates to investment property.
 That reserve can only be used to recover the shortage of valid contract according to the fair value of the liability reserve assessment approved by the authority and replenish the liabilities under the stage two of IFRS 4 "Insurance Contracts" for the sustainable of financial structure.
 By the time the related assets dispose, the reserve which comes from the changes of fair value due to the cumulative net value-added benefits can be processed according to the related distribution provision of participating policy.